udoering/JavaSolCheckCOJU/README.md

 # JavaSolCheckCOJU
 JUnit free checks of Java solutions provided by students in the context of CodeOcean (with a JUnit adapter)

+## Why can you find this source code here / what is it good for?
+The source code was uploaded here on the occasion of the [ABP Workshop 2023](https://www.abp-workshop.de/2023) (in general German-language content, but you will find also English papers).
+[ABP workshops](https://www.abp-workshop.de) focus on the automatic evaluation of programming tasks (automatische Bewertung von Programmieraufgaben).

+Currently you find here only a snapshot of the main evaluation code.
+It may be used as source of inspiration for testing approches in general or to get ideas for certain implementation details.

 ## Context
 Our "Algorithms and Programming" students (usually programming novices) from various engineering programs need feedback for their solutions of
   - programming tasks (given in PDFs and solved at home or during exercises in our lab) and